Print Is Not Only Stirring But Stirring Up Sales

 Print Services: the Prime Entry Point to a Crowded Media Space

-In many ways, the growth of digital media and marketing has made print more important than ever as an access point, to help “steer” prospects and customers to the right spots on the jam-packed digital map.
+The growth of digital media and marketing has made print more important than ever as an access point, to help “steer” prospects and customers to the right spots on the jam-packed digital map.
 A recent article by the Nielsen research organization explains it well.

 Customers use multiple touchpoints to research products and sales.
 When Nielsen measured the level of consumer engagement with each one, findings were very revealing.
 During 2017 (how’s that for current?) the two touchpoints used by the highest percentage of households were the two “print” vehicles on the list.